 It was only after more than 100 years that the archaeologist Dr. Arnold Muhl surprisingly found the ring in the middle of the museum's large coin collection during his research for an exhibition in 2002 and immediately recognized its uniqueness and extraordinary rarity.
 The reason for this is the obvious magical meaning of the inscription on this ring.

-At first, the ring's inscription could not be deciphered.
-Only father and son Rohrer-Ertl finally succeeded in deciphering the inscription on the ring in 2004.
-It reads something like “NAINE MI XPS” (“Nay me, Christ”) and was certainly an expression of the deepest medieval religiosity and devotion.
-The original owner was probably a highly educated man, perhaps even a participant in one of the crusades.
+At first, the inscription on the ring could not be deciphered.
+It was only father and son Röhrer-Ertl who finally managed to decipher the inscription on the ring in 2004.
+It reads something like "NAINE MI XPS ("Negate me, Christ") and was certainly an expression of the deepest medieval religiosity and devotion.
+The original owner was probably a very educated man, perhaps even a participant in one of the crusades.

 The magic ring of Paussnitz is currently at the center of a special of State Museum of Prehistory in Halle with the title "Rings of Power".